-Volunteering provides a brilliant basis for engagement with the local communities, giving valuable resource and expertise to organisations to really make a tangible difference, while also developing skills. team building and increasing motivation for those taking part.
-In just two years, our employee volunteering scheme has achieved more than a 30% participation rate and we are committed to continuing to grow this in future years, with particular focus on skills-matched volunteering.
-Alongside this, we absolutely recognise the opportunity to develop student volunteering apportunities.
-While done on a small scale currently through our NUS Green Impact scheme, we are tooking to develop this so that it becomes scalable, providing opportunities for students whether they are looking to do this to develop employability skills, or just to give their support to a great cause.
+Volunteering provides a brilliant basis for engagement with the local communities, giving valuable resource and expertise to organisations to really make a tangible difference, while also developing skills, team building and increasing motivation for those taking part, in just two years, our employee volunteering scheme has achieved more than a 30% participation rate and we are committed to continuing to grow this in future years, with particular focus on skills-matched volunteering.
+Alongside this, we absolutely recognise the apportunity to develop student volunteering opportunities.
+While done on a small scale currently through our NUS Green impact scheme, we are looking to develop this so that if becomes scalable, providing apportunities for students whether they are looking to do this to develop employability skills, or just to give their support to a great cause.